Hadokane/CI_PP2_HUG/README.md

 3. Adding additional branching pathways and a more elaborate text adventure experience.
     - More areas, tests and states to expand upon the defined in-place framework.
-    - Thankfully my approach to verbose coding would allow this with the game in it's current finished state.
+    - Thankfully my approach to verbose coding would allow this with the game in its current finished state.

 4. Implement a more extensive variety of user tests for the player to interact with.
     - Moving the player's mouse through an onscreen maze, where touching the sides increases the "Failures" score.
     - Holding the mouse over an image for a period of time to stop a background timer from resetting and impeding the player's progression.
-    - More sections hinting at a wider narrative of the player entering into an exclusive club, that gradually begins to reveal sinister intentions.
+    - More sections hint at a wider narrative of the player entering into an exclusive club, that gradually begins to reveal sinister intentions.

 5. Add a download button for the player's card.
     - Being able to Screenshot works sufficiently within the current version of the game and is suggested to the player by the "Computer-Player" to provide them with the opportunity.
-    - This would serve as a fidelity upgrade for the image, removing the players need to crop or perfectly target the image with a screenshot application.
+    - This would serve as a fidelity upgrade for the image, removing the player's need to crop or perfectly target the image with a screenshot application.
     - It would also add simplicity for users who aren't aware of how to take a screenshot.

 6. Add a "leaderboard" of players' cards.